biocore/mmvec/README.md

 The y-axis is the average number of counts off for each feature.
 The model is predicting the sequence counts for each feature in the samples that were set aside for testing.
 So in the graph above it means that, on average, the model is off by ~0.75 intensity units, which is low.
 However, this is ABSOLUTE error not relative error (unfortunately we don't know how to compute relative errors because of the sparsity in these datasets).

 You can also compare multiple runs with different parameters to see which run performed the best.
-If you are doing this, be sure to look at the `training_column` example make the testing samples consistent across runs.
+If you are doing this, be sure to look at the `training-column` example make the testing samples consistent across runs.

 **Q** : What's up with the `--training-column` argument?